whynesspower/MyFavourite-codechef-questions/README.md

 # some-codechef-codes
-a discret collection of some arbitary codes from codechef's contests
+a discrete collection of some arbitrary codes from codechef's contests